datacleaner/DataCleaner/README.md

 The main application modules are:

 * api - The public API of DataCleaner.
 Mostly interfaces and annotations that you should use to build your own extensions.
+* resources - Static resources in DataCleaner
+* oss-branding - Icons and colors
 * testware - Useful classes for unit testing of DataCleaner and extension code.
 * engine
   * core - The core engine piece which allows execution of jobs and components as per the API.
   * xml-config - Contains utilities for reading and writing job files and configuration files of DataCleaner.
   * env - Different/alternative environments that DataCleaner can run in, for instance Apache Spark or webapp-cluster
 * components
   * ... - many sub modules containing built-in as well as additional components/extensions to use with DataCleaner.
   * standard-components - a container-project that dependends on all components that are normally bundled in DataCleaner community edition.
 * desktop
   * api - The public API for the DataCleaner desktop application.
   * ui - The Swing-based user interface for desktop users
 * monitor
   * api - the API classes and interfaces of DataCleaner monitor
-  * services - web services and controllers of DataCleaner monitor
-  * widgets - reusable widgets and UI work, based on GWT
-  * ui - the actual web user interface, based primarily on GWT and JSF
- * documentation - end-user reference documentation, published on https://datacleaner.org/docs

 ## Code style and formatting